History of the DCRA

 The appointment of Life Governors of the DCRA are recommended by the Council for approval to the membership of the Annual General Meeting.
 The appointment of a Life Governor is in recognition of long, dedicated and conspicuous service to the Association.
 Life Governors are ex officio members of Council and the Executive Committee.
 There are currently 22 Life Governors.

-The DCRA has three permanent staff members; an Executive Director, an Office Manager and a Bookkeeper.
+The DCRA has three permanent staff members; a Secretary Treasurer, an Office Manager/Bookkeeper and a part time clerk.

 Provincial Rifle Associations